x-square/analytics/23-10-laws-ux.md

 ---
-title: "Laws of user experience"
+title: "Psychology for better user experience"
 author: "Chiawei Wang"
 date: "October 2023"
 date-format: "MMMM YYYY"
 format: html
 ---

-`This document introduces the laws of user experience`
+`This document introduces how psychology is applied for better user experience`

 `In preparation`